openstack/openstack-manuals/doc/networking-guide/source/scenario-classic-ovs.rst

 #.
 Conventional Linux bridges handling security groups.
 Optionally, a native
    OVS implementation can handle security groups.
 However, due to kernel and OVS version requirements for it, this scenario uses conventional Linux bridges.
-See :ref:`adv-config-ovsfwdriver` for more information.
+See :ref:`config-ovsfwdriver` for more information.

 .. image:: figures/scenario-classic-ovs-compute1.png
    :alt: Compute node components - overview